spacelufter/osc-sonic-pi-webapp/SONIC_PI_README.md

 You can create multiple loops with different parameters, and they will all play simultaneously in Sonic Pi.

+## Using the Notes Tab

+The Notes tab provides a way to create and play individual notes with precise control:

+1. Click on the "Notes" tab in the HTML interface
+2. Click "Add Note" to create a new note
+3. Configure the note parameters:
+   - **Synth**: Choose from Sonic Pi's built-in synthesizers
+   - **Note**: Select the note (C, C#, D, etc.)
+   - **Octave**: Choose the octave (1-7) using the number buttons
+   - **Attack**: How quickly the note reaches full volume (0-5 seconds)
+   - **Sustain**: How long the note holds at full volume (0-5 seconds)
+   - **Release**: How long the note takes to fade out (0-5 seconds)
+   - **Amplitude**: The volume of the note (0-5)
+4. Click "Play Note" to play the note once
+5. Click "Remove" to delete the note

+You can create multiple notes with different parameters and play them individually.
+This is great for testing different sounds and creating melodies.

 ## Example Commands

 These commands are supported by all scripts: